 In theory, it sounded nice.
 In practice, customers weren’t buying it – literally.
 Customers didn’t feel like they were getting value from their purchases.
 Sales plummeted…

-Without that red line through the supposed original price and a sale price printed beneath, shoppers don’t feel like they’re getting a huge value for their money.
+Without that red line through the supposed original price and a sale price printed beneath, shoppers don’t feel like they’re getting huge value for their money.”

-The purchasing intentions of JCPenney’s customers were clearly being driven by their emotions and by ignoring those signs the company saw an a drop in sales of close to five billion dollars and their share price halving within 12 months.
+The purchasing intentions of JCPenney’s customers were clearly being driven by their emotions and by ignoring those signs, the company saw a drop in sales of close to five billion dollars; their share price halved within 12 months.

 By understanding what your customers think and feel when it comes to making a purchase, you can avoid a similar drop in fortune.